rorosaurus/3ds-xl-usb-c/INSTRUCTIONS.md

 ![Assembled PCB top alignment](https://github.com/rorosaurus/3ds-usb-c/blob/master/images/assembled-pcb-top-alignment.jpg)

 Solder each hole, ensuring you heat up the pad underneath and allow solder to flow into the hole, securing the USB-C PCB to the motherboard at each of the 4 holes.
+Then finally use solder to attach the final half-circle pad to the 5V motherboard pad beneath it.

 ![New charging port attached](https://github.com/rorosaurus/3ds-usb-c/blob/master/images/new-charging-port-attached.jpg)